paiva/terminal/README.md

 Look at the sample `~/.tmuxinator/project.yml` file to give you an idea of what you can do in different 'windows'.
 In my case, I am creating 3 windows, one for personal development, one for work, and one for the localhost server.
 You can get creative.
 For example, you could auto start 3 windows and launch Vagrant.
 Since my default shell is still bash, I specify in the `panes` option to start the fish shell.

-### Fish & Oh-my-fish
+### Fish & Oh-My-Fish
 ---

-To install Oh-my-fish, you need to install Fish shell v2.1.0 or above.
+To install Oh-My-Fish, you need to install Fish shell v2.1.0 or above.
 First, let's install Fish.
 Fish stands for Friendly Interactive Shell.
 Go to http://fishshell.com/ and select your OS.
 For me, it is Ubuntu, so I downloaded the .tar.gz file, then

 ```
 	tar -xzf fish_2.2.0.orig.tar.gz